piro-s/piro-s/index.md

 ### Development board for Atmega48

 Development board for Atmega48 developed by me and [mostovsky](https://github.com/mostovsky).
 Version 0.2 available.
 For more details see [mega48_super_board](https://github.com/piro-s/mega48_super_board).

+### motion_pi

+Setting up motion with email notification, saving the captured video on git in a password-protected archive and external access (via openvnp).
+For more details see [motion_pi](https://github.com/piro-s/motion_pi).